cea-hpc/clustershell/doc/sphinx/tools/clush.rst

   installed; doesn't provide write support (eg. you cannot ``cat file | clush --worker pdsh``); it is primarily an 1-to-n worker example.

+Worker modules distributed outside of ClusterShell are also supported by specifying the case-sensitive full Python module name of a worker module.

 .. [#] LLNL parallel remote shell utility (https://computing.llnl.gov/linux/pdsh.html)